marciof/Eon/specification/Specification.md

 ## `=` ##

-Compares two values and returns true if they are or have the same value, or false otherwise.
+Compares two or more values and returns true if they all are or have the same value, or false otherwise.

 ```
-(= a b) : Boolean
+(= x y ...) : Boolean
 ```

 ### Examples ###